-The process for departmental faculty evaluation within the Occupational Therapy and Physical Therapy Programs shall otherwise follow the Faculty Evaluation Criteria and Procedures as published by the Professional Standards Committee of the University with the following unique inter-program procedures
+The process for departmental faculty evaluation within the Physical Therapy Programs shall otherwise follow the Faculty Evaluation Criteria and Procedures as published by the Professional Standards Committee of the University with the following unique inter-program procedures

-• All full-time faculty members are eligible to participate in the evaluation process.
+All full-time faculty members are eligible to participate in the evaluation process.
 Eligible faculty members will participate in the evaluation of all members of his/her resident department except as noted below.
 Visiting and Adjunct faculty will not participate.

-PARTICIPATION in an evaluation implies thorough evaluation of the prepared evaluee file, teaching observations, careful review of the evaluee's department evaluation criteria, providing an independent evaluation letter and participating in the deliberation meeting.
+PARTICIPATION in an evaluation implies a thorough evaluation of the evaluee's file, teaching observations, a careful review of the department evaluation criteria providing an independent evaluation letter and participating in the departmental deliberation meeting.

-- Observations of teaching will normally be conducted by all participating faculty unless concurrent teaching scheduling does not allow it.
-Usually each participant will have a minimum of two teaching observations. - A minimum of one and maximum of two members of the inter-program department will participate in each faculty evaluation.
-The participant/s will be selected by faculty colleagues in the inter-program department.
-In evaluations involving a change of status, the inter-program department should be represented by at least one tenure line faculty member. - Faculty members on sabbatical are not expected to participate in any aspect of the evaluation process, although they may choose to do so.
+- Observations of teaching will normally be conducted by all participating faculty unless concurrent teaching scheduling do not allow it.
+Usually each evaluee will have a minimum of two teaching observations done by two different faculty colleagues. - Faculty members who are on sabbatical are not expected to participate in any aspect of the evaluation process, although they may choose to do so.